Skip to main content

 Skilled Employer Sponsored Regional (SESR) (Subclass 494) Visa

-The TSS, SESR, and ENS programs are employed sponsored visas for skilled foreign workers in certain occupations.
+The SID, SESR, and ENS programs are employed sponsored visas for skilled foreign workers in certain occupations.
 The SESR Subclass 494 visa is a temporary visa for applicants to work in designated regional areas, with a pathway to permanent residency via the Subclass 191 visa.
-For further information see our FAQ below.
+For further information, see our FAQ below.

 Contact Us